msun1211/SPARK-practice/README.md

 # SPARK practice
-Some SPARK sample code in Databricks
+Some Spark sample code in Databricks